aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 `containsSome` is an alternative to `containsAll` where instead of checking that the input selected values are equal or a superset of the provided values, we are checking that the interesection between the values is not empty.

-In other words we are checking that at least one of the provided values is actually contained in the set of matching input values.
+In other words we are checking that at least one of the provided values is in the set of matching input values.

-the previous example could be rewritten using `containsSome` and in this case, instead of checking that the operations GET and
+The previous example could be rewritten using `containsSome` and in this case, instead of checking that both of the operations GET and
-POST are included, we would be checking that at least the GET or the POST operation are defined for each `apiContract:EndPoint`.
+POST are included, we would be checking that either the GET or the POST operation are defined for each `apiContract:EndPoint`.

 ```yaml
 #%Validation Profile 1.0